 Well, it all depends:

-A conservative choice for both MU genders is to go to Dark Knight upon reaching that Grandmaster 15.
+3. A conservative choice for both [MU] genders is to go to Dark Knight upon reaching that Grandmaster 15.

 Wrapping It Up

-If you have any other questions about My Unit that I have not answered in this hub or my previous hub on the topic, feel free to comment in either one of these hubs and I'll answer as soon as I'm able.
+If you have any other questions about [My Unit] that I have not answered in this article or my previous article on the topic, feel free to comment on either one, and I'll answer as soon as I'm able.

 Until the next time, take care and have fun!